Biblical Covenants Part 7

 Jeremiah 31 was written when Israel had become apostate through disobedience to God to such an extent that their entire national rescue from Egypt was effectively reversed into exile (Barrick 1999:228).
 The Theocratic kingdom was established at Mount Sinai, but was terminated with the Babylonian exile.
 All of this is tragically depicted in Ezekiel 8-11 when God’s Shekinah glory exited from the temple in Jerusalem.
 Israel had repeatedly transgressed the Mosaic Law and, together with many other Jews, even Judah’s king was exiled to a foreign country.
 It is in this context that a gracious God promised to establish a New covenant with the house of Israel and the house of Judah (Jeremiah 31:27-40; cf. Isaiah 55:3; 59:21; 61:8-9; Ezekiel 16:60; 34:25-31; 37:26-28; Romans 11:25-27; Hebrews 8:8-13).

-The New covenant was doubtlessly established with the house of Israel and the house of Judah (Jeremiah 31:27-40; cf. Hebrews 8:8-13).
-Even if there are texts in the Scriptures that associates the New covenant with the Church (Matthew 26:28; 1 Corinthians 11:25; 2 Corinthians 3:6), the New covenant is still not established with the Church.
+The New covenant was doubtlessly promised to the house of Israel and the house of Judah (Jeremiah 31:27-40; cf. Hebrews 8:8-13).
+Even if there are texts in the Scriptures that associates the New covenant with the Church (Matthew 26:28; 1 Corinthians 11:25; 2 Corinthians 3:6), the Church is still not Israel.

 Jeremiah 31:31-32 makes it perfectly clear that the New Covenant is not a renewed Mosaic covenant (Pettegrew 1999:253-254; Fruchtenbaum 2005:35-37).
 It is a brand new unconditional covenant.
 Sacrifices brought in terms of the Mosaic Law covered sin, but on the basis of the blood of the Lamb of God sin is completely removed in terms of the New covenant.
 Furthermore, in terms of the New covenant, God will write His law on man’s heart (Jeremiah 31:33; cf. 2 Corinthians 3:6).
 As distinct from the Mosaic Law, the New covenant will change repentant sinners from inside.
 The power and ability to achieve this originates with the indwelling of God the Holy Spirit (Ezekiel 36:27; cf. Matthew 3:11).
 In the Old Testament not every believer received the indwelling of the Holy Spirit or even received its permanent indwelling.